9. Tests, Examinations and Evaluations (Formerly Academic Regulation 8)

 (ii) The re-weighting is applied equally within the instructor's course to all students whose final course grade will be elevated.

-n.
-Students are responsible for knowing the date, time, and location or online platform of tests and examinations.
+m.
+Students are responsible for knowing the date, time, and location, or online platform of tests and examinations.
 For final tests and final examinations occurring within the final exam period, date, time, and location information are posted on Banner Self-Service.
 This information is subject to revision without any prior notice; students are responsible for ensuring that they have up-to-date schedules.
 Missing a final test or final examination for reasons of misreading or misunderstanding the date, time, location or online platform does not constitute grounds for rescheduling the missed assessment.

-o.
-In the case of extenuating circumstances that will or have resulted in a missed test or examination during the teaching period, students should complete and submit to their instructor a Declaration of Extenuating Circumstances form, available from the student’s Academic Advising Office.
-Instructors shall not normally request that students contact or visit medical professionals solely for the purpose of obtaining medical documentation for acute illnesses that impact assessments held during the teaching period.
+p.
+In the case of extenuating circumstances that will or have resulted in a missed test or examination during the teaching period, students should complete and submit to their instructor a Declaration of Extenuating Circumstances (DEC) form.

-t.
+v.
 Supplementary examinations are not offered.